Toggle menu

 There are two types of read-only form (known as read-only modes) used by the platform.

-The second, called readonlynoctrl (read-only no control), is used more widely by the front-end sites when displaying form data that's already been saved.
-This data is stored using the history service, and you'll see it displayed by the Self Service and User Request templates.
-This mode, and these templates, are the focus of this article.
+The second, called readonlynoctrl (read-only no control), is used more widely by the front-end sites when displaying form data that's already been saved, and by the Forms Service to generate email body content.

 Where does the form data come from?